duiliol/iot_exam/README.md

 Sapienza University of Rome (course site: http://ichatz.me/Site/InternetOfThings2020).

-The exam required the completion of four assignments, briefly described as follows (for details about the single components please refer to the README in the folder of each component:
+The exam required the completion of four assignments, briefly described as follows (for details about the single components please refer to the README in the folder of each component.
+Tutorials are available at
+<a href="https://duiliol.github.io/iot_exam/">GitHub Pages website</a> of the project.
 <ul>
     <li><b><a href="http://ichatz.me/Site/InternetOfThings2020-Assignment1">Assignment 1</a>: </b> this assignment
     required to create a cloud-based IoT system collecting information from <em>